Linaro/OpenCSD/README.md

 ### Support to be added:

+- STM software trace - packet decode.
-- ITM software trace - packet processing.
+- ITM software trace - packet processing and decode.
 - ETMv3 data trace - packet decode.
 - ETMv4 data trace - packet processing and decode.

+Note: for ITM and STM, packet decode is combining Master+Channel+Marker+Payload packets into a single generic output packet.

 Note on the Git Repository.
 ---------------------------